vuhung16au/mp3tagging/README.md

 # Typical Use Cases

 This tool helps MP3 players, such as VLC, organize music files better by:
 - Sorting MP3 files into the correct albums
-- Sorting MP3 files by the correct artist
+- Sorting MP3 files by the correct artists

 # Example Usage